-The ALONE Community Support Service was alerted to Owen’s issue and worked to resolve his problem and improve his standard of living.
+ALONE was alerted to Owen’s issue and worked to resolve his problem and improve his standard of living.

 “I couldn’t get upstairs to my bedroom.
 They did everything for me and did up the spare room.
 They stripped everything.
 Bought me carpets, bed, curtains and everything.
 Amazing.”

 Owen is happy with his new room and is now able to remain living independently in his own home.

 Joan, 95, is a former author and artist who lives by herself in Dublin.
 Joan, a widow, was first referred to ALONE in 1998 due to feelings of loneliness and isolation.
 The support Joan needs to continue living independently have changed over the years.
 ALONE ensures to meet these needs, enabling her to stay living in her own house where she feels safe and comfortable.